Current Chair: Stan Braden, AIA | Principal, KTGY Architecture + Planning

 Baxter Miller, RLA | Founder, BMLA, Inc.

 For nearly 30 years, Miller’s Corona-based firm has employed ENV landscape architecture students and alumni.
 He and his staff have successfully designed a full complement of projects for both public and private clients.
 Recent projects include the award-winning Fontana Park, Citrus Park Splash Zone, and several private schools in Cairo, Egypt.
-Baxter has served as chairman or president of several local charities, civic organizations and commissions.
-Baxter is currently serving on the Southern California Chapter of ASLA Executive Board as a delegate to the CCASLA organization.
+Miller has served as chairman or president of several local charities, civic organizations and commissions.
+Miller is currently serving on the Southern California Chapter of ASLA Executive Board as a delegate to the CCASLA organization.

 Sanford Smith, AIA | Senior Vice President, Real Estate and Facilities, Hoag Memorial Hospital Presbyterian